codophilic/Learn-Java/Java-II.md

 - The old array is discarded, and the new array occupies a new block of contiguous memory.
 The process of copying elements from the old array to the new one is known as "array resizing".
 - The resizing operation involves memory allocation and copying, which can impact performance if it happens frequently.
 After resizing, there may be unused space (null slots) to accommodate future elements without resizing immediately.
 If the elements are not added then the space will be wasted.
 - **If you are sure that there won't be more additions of element in future in your array list then go for `trimToSize()`, which will save your memory**.
-- f you know the approximate number of elements you'll be adding to the ArrayList, you can use the `ensureCapacity()` method to improve performance by reducing the number of resize operations.
+- If you know the approximate number of elements you'll be adding to the ArrayList, you can use the `ensureCapacity()` method to improve performance by reducing the number of resize operations.
 This pre-allocates space to avoid frequent resizing.

 ```
 ArrayList<Integer> numbers = new ArrayList<>();